GlobalBoost/ord-globalboost/docs/src/faq.md

 ### Artists

-*Inscriptions are on Bitcoin.* Bitcoin is the digital currency with the highest status and greatest chance of long-term survival.
+*Inscriptions are on GlobalBoost.* GlobalBoost is the digital currency with the highest status and greatest chance of long-term survival.
 If you want to guarantee that your art survives into the future, there is no better way to publish it than as inscriptions.